SomeRandomNoobKekeke/Jovian-Radiation-Rework--code-/Steam Texts/Description/Description Eng.md

-C# mod that completelly changes jovian radiation
+C# mod that completely changes jovian radiation

 [h2] List of changes on Default settings: [/h2]
 [list]
-    [*] Jovian radiation is now damaging you with radiation, again [*] Radiation is now blue
+    [*] Jovian radiation is now damaging you with "Radiation sickness" affliction, once again [*] Radiation is now blue
-    [*] Added ambient glow on levels covered in radiation, brightness is proportional to the radiation background [*] Radiation is moving faster and continuously and not in step of 10 min, but still only between levels [*] Radiation damage is growing indefinitely with radiation background [*] Monsted don't spawn dead and are not harmed by radiation
+    [*] Added ambient glow on levels covered by radiation, brightness is proportional to the radiation background [*] Radiation is moving faster and continuously and not in step of 10 min, but still only between levels [*] Radiation damage is growing indefinitely with radiation background [*] Monsted don't spawn dead and are not harmed by radiation